Meyer Home Inspection

 Radon Gas

-Radon is a cancer-causing naturally occuring radioactive gas that you can’t see, smell or taste.
+Radon is a cancer-causing naturally occurring radioactive gas that you can’t see, smell or taste.
 Its presence in your home can pose a danger to your family's health.
 Radon is the leading cause of lung cancer among non-smokers and is the second leading cause of lung cancer in America claiming about 20,000 lives annually.
+Air pressure inside a home is usually lower than air pressure in the soil around the home's foundation.
+Because of this difference in pressure, the house acts like a vacuum, drawing radon in through foundation cracks and other openings.

 More and more, home buyers and renters are asking about radon levels before they buy or rent a home.
 Because real estate sales happen quickly, there is often little time to deal with radon and other issues.
 The best thing to do is to test for radon NOW and save the results in case the buyer is interested in them.
 Fix a problem if it exists so it won't complicate your home sale.

-To test for Radon, an Eperm Dosimeter Ion Chamber test unit collects air samples over a 48 hour period, then the Radon level is determined by an independant lab.
+To test for Radon, an Eperm Dosimeter Ion Chamber test unit collects air samples over a 48 hour period, then the Radon level is determined by an independent lab.

 • Publications - Most EPA radon publications are available free at www.epa.gov/radon/pubs.